MoonPoet/xaprb-src/content/blog/2015/07/21/surprising-database-bottlenecks.md

   loaded annual cost, say), what if we can make 80 developers more productive (5% of 80 developers at $200k annually)?
-- Instead of keeping the site online and fast for 5 minutes more per year, what if we can actually speed time-to-delivery of major IT initiatives by 18 calendar days?
+- Instead of keeping the site online and fast for 5 minutes more per year, what if we can actually improve engineering velocity by 18 calendar days?
 - Instead of [improving database performance](https://www.vividcortex.com/) by 50%, what if we can reduce the cycle time for continuous delivery ship-measure-iterate cycles from 2 days to 15 minutes?

-By understanding deeply the flow of work and communications in your organizations and teams, you can actually have this kind of impact.
+By understanding deeply the flow of work and communications in your teams, you can actually have this kind of impact.
 You do not need any tools (this is not a vendor pitch for VividCortex).

 ![Hair Sticks](/media/2015/07/hairsticks.jpg)

-Databases aren't the only organizational bottlenecks.
-But it's often a truly central one in many organizations.
+Databases aren't the only team bottlenecks.
+But the database is often a pretty central one in many teams.
 It's a huge lever for IT productivity.

-How is it possible that breaking down visibility silos around the database can improve organizational performance so much?
+How can breaking down visibility silos around the database improve team performance so much?

 It all goes back to the principles of operations research.
 But we don't need to be all technical about it.
 If you've ever read *The Goal* you totally get it.